I. Purpose:

 II.
 Scope:

-This policy applies to all Contact Center and Patient Access staff in Salus Clinics, as well as patients.
+This policy applies to all Contact Center staff, Clinic Registration, supervisors, administrators, and patients.

 III.
 Policy: